(Read about our ratings)

 Measurements can be found by clicking this link.

 Lutefisk, Dua Lipa, AIAIAI: three foreign entities I’ve been dimly aware of yet never really taken the chance to check out.
 Dusty shelves of my memory hold vague recollections of AIAIAI headphones encountered in various European places -- perhaps at the IFA show in Berlin, or in the electronics stores of Munich or Prague, or worn by passengers on the London Underground, or featured in the pages of What Hi-Fi? magazine.
 I was curious about them, mostly because of the cool name (pronounced “aye-yi-yi”), but the Danish brand’s negligible presence in North America discouraged me.
-Then out of the blue, I got an e-mail from their PR rep, which suggested my home continent was at least on AIAIAI’s battle maps, so I immediately asked for a set I could listen to.
+Then out of the blue, I got an e-mail from the brand’s PR rep, which suggested my home continent was at least on AIAIAI’s battle maps, so I immediately asked for a set I could listen to.

 They responded with the TMA-2 HD Wireless headphones, which employ an unusual modular design that arrives in its box unassembled.
 You get two speaker units (earpieces), two earpads, a headband, and a cable (which is optional for wireless versions).
 It’s your job to snap them all together.
 For prices ranging from $145 to $350 (all prices USD), depending on options, you can cherry-pick from a wide selection of available parts, including five speaker units, six headbands (two with Bluetooth), four earpad styles, and 12 cable options.